 Pro #2: Short and Flexible Lessons

-If you would like to go over the vocabulary list prior to taking the lesson, no problem!
-Rocket Japanese lets you customize the way you learn.
-You can even download PDF files to study over at a later time offline.
-Learning tools accompanying the lessons are innovative and allow you to speak and be spoken to by native speakers.
+If you’d like to review the vocabulary list before starting the lesson, no problem!
+Rocket Japanese allows you to completely customize your learning experience.
+You can even download PDF files to study offline at your convenience.
+The learning tools that accompany the lessons are innovative, enabling you to both speak with and listen to native speakers.

 Pro #3: Balances All Skill Types

-We love how the program is broken down into these different lesson types, giving you a chance to practice everything in a varied fashion.
-It also prevents you from getting too bored by mixing things up just when you need a break.
+We love how the program is divided into Beginner, Intermediate, and Advanced lesson types, allowing you to practice in a varied and engaging way.
+This helps prevent boredom by mixing things up when you’d like a change.

 Pro #4: Covers Kanji, Hiragana, Katakana & Romanji

-Unlike other language programs, all the Japanese writing styles are covered in Rocket Japanese, including the Hiragana and Katakana.
-Special effort has been made also to allow you to toggle on and off the writing systems as you need.
-By having the different lesson types you get introduced to the writing system right from the beginning which really helps to tie everything together.
+Unlike other language programs, Rocket Japanese covers all the Japanese writing systems, including Hiragana and Katakana.
+You can also toggle the writing systems on and off as needed.
+The different lesson types introduce the writing system from the very beginning, which helps to tie everything together.

 Pro #5: Great Customer Support

 Once you commit to a lifetime membership, you can be confident that the program is going to continually improve and grow.
-Rather than a stagnant course, it’s more of an encyclopedia with content being added all the time and new updates coming out.
-The support team are available through chat to answer any questions and are generally very responsive and helpful.
+Rather than a stagnant course, it’s more of an encyclopedia with content and new updates being added all the time.
+The support team is available through chat to answer any questions and are generally very responsive and helpful.

 The Cons: Bad Points Of Rocket Japanese